-The most effective way to carry out the PRA is in the form of a workshop with all those involved from IT and business.
-To avoid lengthy discussions, it is advisable to have an independent facilitator guide the PRA session.
+The most effective way to conduct the PRA is in workshop form with all stakeholders from IT and business.
+To avoid too long a discussion, it is recommended to have an independent facilitator of the process guide the PRA session.
 Testersuite has extensive experience in guiding such sessions.

 The risk classes are guiding for planning the test specification and execution.
 Preferably, development work is also planned on the basis of the same risks, with the highest risk products being developed first.
 In projects, test work is often compromised under pressure of time and/or money.
 To increase the chance that the quality of products with a high risk class is not compromised, it is preferable to plan and work on the basis of risks.
 The risk classes can also be used to prioritise defect resolution, documentation or agreements with external suppliers.
 Moreover, a PRA session contributes to the awareness of testing.

-By basing the test approach on product risks, it becomes possible to spend the available test resources on the most important issues.
-A PRA is also very well reusable in future test cycles, because in particular the determined damage does not change quickly.
-It is important to record the results of a PRA properly.
-Testersuite offers full support for risk testing and also facilitates the reuse of risk classes.
+By basing the testing approach on product risks, it becomes possible to spend available testing resources on the most important issues.
+A PRA is also highly reusable in future test cycles, because, in particular, the certain damage does not change quickly.
+Here it is important to properly record the results of a PRA.
+Testersuite provides full support for risk testing and also facilitates the reuse of risk classes.